 In case we are at this point, it’s not too late.
 There are strategies on managing debt, on how to eliminate it properly.
 The only requirement is open-mindedness, willingness, and discipline in doing it.

-5. Emergency Fund.
 As said, this fund will be used in case of emergencies.
 This should be about three to six months of our salary.
-Let’s say, we are currently earning 10,000 pesos monthly, then we should have around 30,000 to 60,000 pesos.
-This is the money that we should have in the bank where we can easily get once we need it.
+Let’s say, we are currently earning 10,000 pesos monthly, then we should have around 30,000 to 60,000 pesos in our bank where we can easily get, once we need it.
 Money that we can use in unexpected happenings like — losing a job.

 We should be aware that all of these are crucial before starting investing.
 Building these will ensure harmony in every aspect of our lives, and in our investment lives.